HOME > MANCHESTER PRIDE INVESTIGATION

 2010

-In March 2010, a new Chair of the Village Business Association was elected.
-The same person is now Chief Executive of Marketing Manchester (AKA the tourist board), Chair of Manchester Pride and Chair of the VBA.
+In March 2010, a new Chair of the Village Business Association (VBA) was elected.
+The same person was then Chief Executive of Marketing Manchester (AKA the tourist board), Chair of Manchester Pride, Chair of the arts festival Queer Up North and Chair of the VBA.

 REAL ALTERNATIVES?